Quantum anomalous Hall phases in gated rhombohedral graphene: Classification of elliptic Hamiltonians

-Let $P=P(x)$ be a function that depends only the spatial coordinate $x$ with $P(x)=0$ for $x<x_0-\delta$ and $P(x)=1$ for $x>x_0+\delta$ for some $x_0\in\Rm$ and $\delta>0$.
-The function $P(x)$ should be interpreted as the observable quantifying the field density in the (right) half-space $x\geq x_0$.
+Let $F=F(x) \in C^\infty(\Rm)$ be a function that depends only the spatial coordinate $x$ with $F(x)=0$ for $x<x_0-\delta$ and $F(x)=1$ for $x>x_0+\delta$ for some $x_0\in\Rm$ and $\delta>0$.
+The function $F(x)$ should be interpreted as the observable quantifying the field density in the (right) half-space $x\geq x_0$.
 Let $0\leq\varphi\in C^\infty(\Rm)$ be a function such that $\varphi(E)=0$ for $E\leq -E_0$ and $\varphi(E)=1$ for $E\geq E_0$.
 Thus $\varphi'(H_I)$ defines a density of states that cannot propagate into the N and S insulating (for such energies) bulks.

-The operator $i[H,P]$ may be interpreted as a current operator of excitations crossing the vertical line $x=x_0$ per unit time.
-The expectation of this operator against the density $\varphi'(H)$ is then defined as
+The operator $i[H_I,F]$ may be interpreted as a current operator of excitations crossing the vertical line $x=x_0$ per unit time.
+The expectation of this operator within the appropriate Hilbert space (in our case $H^1(\Rm^2;\Cm^{2m})$) against the density $\varphi'(H)$ is then defined as